ST JOHN CLINICAL PARAMEDIC CREW

 St John provide all clinical governance and St John Clinical Crew at all times remain the employees of St John and come under St John chain of command and personnel management.

+St John provides an anonymised summary of any SAC 1 and 2 adverse events on their website.
 If you have any clinical queries, please contact St John directly www.stjohn.org.nz

 The team are highly experienced pre-hospital emergency clinicians and provide the medical care and treatment to all sick and injured patients transported.
 They also serve as the winch operators and winch-men for all our search and rescue operations.